kugurerdem/rugu.dev/content/english/blog/vi-llm.md

 ---
-title: 'Integrating LLMs into My Environment'
+title: 'Incorporating AI Tools Into My Terminal Workflow'
 date: 2023-12-18
+updated: 2023-12-19
 ---

 For those who may not be aware, Neovim is to me what a lightsaber is to a Jedi.